Avoided Emissions Implementation Hub

 A technical template to guide technical assessment and stakeholder engagement.

 As part of WBCSD’s effort to bring avoided emissions to life, we are developing tools to drive AE assessments that are done in a transparent and technically rigorous manner.
-This technical template shows the key elements needed to calculate and communicate avoided emissions assessments.
+Download this technical template to access the key elements needed to calculate and communicate avoided emissions assessments.

 Sectoral deep dives guidance coming soon!